 The following goals and supporting objectives have been developed to advance the LAX Plan vision and guide airport development.
 The specific policies and programs that will be used to implement the goals and objectives are discussed in the following section.
-The objectives are listed under the each primary goal that they are intended to help achieve that goal.
+The objectives listed under each goal are intended to help achieve that goal.